zipizap/podlogreader/README.md

 The code is very simple, and all runs in an independent process without interference with the internal kubernetes control-loops or other controllers (ie, its uncomplicated and looks safe for the overall cluster operation :) )

-## It sounds magic...
+## It sounds like magec...
 How can this work?

 In essence this is a "kubernetes custom-controller", that efficiently reacts on events of creation/update of pods-of-a-deployment, which contain the label "podlogreader-affiliate: enable", and creates a serviceaccount with minimal role permitions to only read *that* deployment-pods/log.
 It then keeps updating the role to allow reading access to the logs of the deployment-pods, as they are appended, deleted, changed...